PeterPawn/decoder/README.md

 If you want to decode an export file, which was created with a password, you need to know exactly this password to decode any data, because the random encryption key from the "Password" field in its header can't be decoded without it (it uses a strong AES-256 encryption).
 If the data was exported without a password, you need the device, where the file was created on or you need to know the 'SerialNumber' and 'maca' values of the source device.

-The C implementation needs an OpenSSL version to be built and any C library - it should work with 'glibc' and 'uClibc' without problems.
+The C implementation uses Nettle (version 3.3) now to be built and any C library - it should work with 'glibc' and 'uClibc' without problems.
 If any changes are needed to use 'dietlibc', your pull requests are very welcome.
+If you want to get a dynamically linked binary, you may use OpenSSL's crypto library instead of Nettle.

 ### License changes and limitations:
 It's not allowed any longer to create a 'lean & mean' version (without comments and/or copyright notices) for other projects from any script or any other source file in this project after the 'v0.2_freeze' branch.

 There is an exhaustive description (http://www.ip-phone-forum.de/showthread.php?t=295101 - sorry, it's only in german language), how AVM's encryption works.

-The former license exception for Freetz is revoked now, I think, it's not needed anymore.
-My intention was (hopefully) clearly expressed and I hope, foreign changes will be well-considered now.
+It will be moved soon to GitHub Pages in this repository, because the IPPF forum meanwhile changed its software (it's Xenforo now) and the new one doesn't support all of the used (and needed) BBCODE tags.

 ### Integration into a Freetz build
 This project is available now from Freetz trunk with another name ... ```decrypt-fritzos-cfg```.
 This integration uses a slightly different configuration (with an own ```Makefile```), but I'll keep my versions of ```Config.in``` and ```decoder.mk``` (in the root of the project) as a boiler-plate for other toolchains (only the symbol names need usually a change).
-The example, how to include it into a Freetz build, is useless now and so I've removed it here.

 ### Provided files:
 The whole project consists of POSIX-compatible shell scripts for various decoding tasks.
 Encoding of values is not provided here - AVM's components accept clear-text values in nearly all places, where an encrypted value may be used.
 Because the shell-based decryption isn't very fast (that's a little bit of understatement ... it's really, really, really slow) and the original firmware from vendor doesn't contain the needed OpenSSL binary, it's a possible, alternative approach to use an own C program for decryption.
 This binary can use the existing OpenSSL libraries from stock firmware.

 The ```src``` subfolder contains an implementation of a multi-call utility in C, which provides all the functions (and some additionals too), that are available as shell scripts too.
-You need only an OpenSSL installation (1.0.2 prefered, I haven't tested it with later versions yet) to build it and I would advise you to use a compiled version - it's lightning fast, compared to the shell versions.
+But I would advise you to use a compiled version - it's lightning fast, compared to the shell versions.

-It's possible, that you may find a pre-compiled, statically linked binary for your platform in the ```bin``` directory.
+It's possible, that you may find some pre-compiled, statically linked binaries (even for your platform?) in the ```bin``` directory.
 I tend to provide/upload some files, which I myself need and use regularly.
-If you want to use any of these files, you should check the detached GPG signature seriously.
+If you want to use any of these files, you should check the detached GPG signature(s) seriously.
-The ```bin``` directory contains now a version for MIPS32R2 with BE and a version for x86-64, which has been tested with the Windows 10 ```bash``` too.
-It's working, as long as you provide an environment dump (or another text file looking like it) as ```/var/env```.
-The next task is it now, to make the path to this environment file selectable at run-time.

 ### Discussions/questions/changes